 “Ralph McQuarrie actually drew quite a few small thumbnail sketches [of Vader’s castle] that were very intriguing.
 They were kind of angular versions of a tower, and I saw the potential of where he was going, and I just exaggerated that quite a bit,” Chiang told StarWars.com.

 The design team built upon the idea of a Sith cave beneath the fortress that McQuarrie had also devised years ago. “[We] took that idea and thought, ‘Okay, well, maybe on the lower levels of Vader’s castle, there’s a more ancient part.
 That he actually built this castle on a foundation of an ancient structure.’”

-For more on the spooky side of Star Wars, check out StarWars.com’s Halloween hub…if you dare!
+For a ghoul-actic collection of articles, crafts, and more, check out StarWars.com’s Halloween hub…if you dare!